iD4rksid3/NstatLogger/README.md

 [+] Example: NstatLogger -i 2 -t 3600 (will run NstatLogger for one hour, with 2 seconds interval/refresh)
 ```

+### Use case:
+Packet capture can get huge and looking for suspecious communication can get really tedious among all these legit packets, NetFlow traffic can be usefull but again as with packet capture we have no clue which process made that request which what this tool will try to solve, and of course this tool is no replacement for both of these great technologies, it's just a good quick way to start investigation.

 ### Output sample:
 ```